Kanechika Kazunori

-Kanechika Kazunori (born 12 November 1969 as Kazuyuki Kanechika, also known as Kasuyuki Yamamura) is a former sumo wrestler and coach from Yokohama, Kanagawa, Japan.
+Kanechika Kazunori (born 12 November 1969 as Kazuyuki Kanechika, also known as Kasuyuki Yamamura) is a former sumo wrestler and coach from Tsurumi, Yokohama, Kanagawa, Japan.

 Sumo career

 He was fond of basketball while at junior high school.
 His father remarried and Kanechika had a poor relationship with his stepmother, which was one reason why he quit high school to enter sumo.
 He was recruited by the recently retired yokozuna Kitanoumi, who was looking to open his own training stable.
 Kanechika made his professional debut in September 1985, fighting under his own surname.
 Upon promotion to the sekitori level in March 1992 he changed his shikona to Gassan, but soon reverted to Kanechika after a run of bad results.
 He never reached the top division, his highest rank being jūryō 2 in January 1995.
 He was demoted from the jūryō division in 1998 and spent the last six years of his career in the unsalaried makushita and sandanme divisions.
 In November 1999 he had a win over future yokozuna Asashōryū, when both were ranked in makushita.